Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-11

 The higher the ER rating number, the more energy-efficient the window or door.

-Although windows and doors do not consume energy, they can be a significant source of energy loss.
-If you are buying windows with energy efficiency in mind, then the ER will help you make standardized window product comparisons.
+Although windows and doors don’t consume energy themselves, they can be a significant source of energy loss.
+If you're purchasing windows with energy efficiency in mind, the ER helps you make standardized product comparisons.

 For apples-to-apples comparisons

-Energy Star certified products are tested by authorized neutral organizations using a standardized procedure to meet strict efficiency specifications that make it easier to compare similar products from different companies.
+Energy Star-certified products are tested by authorized, neutral organizations using a standardized procedure to meet strict efficiency specifications, making it easier to compare similar products across different manufacturers.
+This is especially important in regions like Ottawa, where weather extremes can significantly impact your home’s energy performance.

-Want to window comparisons?
-Take a look at Energy Star’s most efficient window products.
+Want to compare windows?
+Take a look at Energy Star’s most efficient window products to find the best match for your home.

 Energy Star summary for Ottawa:

-• The larger the ER rating number, the more energy-efficient the window.
+1. The higher the ER rating number, the more energy-efficient the window.

 What are window ratings?